2021 Permaculture Technology Jamboree

 Host/Instructor

 Paul Wheaton, The Duke of Permaculture, is an author, producer, and certified advanced master gardener.
 He has created hundreds of youtube videos, hundreds of podcasts, multiple DVDs, and written dozens of articles and a book.
-As the lead mad scientist at Wheaton Labs, he's conducted experiments resulting in rocket stoves and ovens, massive earthworks, solar dehydrators and much more.
+As the lead mad scientist at Wheaton Labs, he's conducted experiments resulting in rocket stoves and wood ovens, massive earthworks, solar dehydrators and much more.

 Instructor